Identification, Images, & Information

 Biography:

-For me BugGuide is the best possible place to share my pictures and learn more about what I'm photographing, and I've been a contributor since April 2004.
-I've also been an editor for a couple of years, and I enjoy trying to identify pictures in ID Request - but feel free to challenge my assumptions - I don't have any formal entomological training.
+I believe BugGuide is the best possible place to share my images and learn more about what I'm photographing, and I've been a contributor since April 2004.
+Thanks to Troy Bartlett's kind invitation back in the early days of this site, I've also been an editor for several years.
+I enjoy trying to identify pictures in ID Request - but feel free to challenge my assumptions - I don't have any formal entomological training.

 Some of my favorite pictures: